Masters programs in Food Science which do not require GRE - Updated 2020

 University of Virginia School of Engineering and Applied Science

 College description: The Master of Science in Food Safety Regulation is designed to provide students with an understanding of the legal and regulatory complexities of food production, labeling, and distribution.
-The program will provide students with the knowledge required for companies and organizations that grow, process, distribute, or sell foods and beverages while complying with federal and state regulatory statutes for the production, distribution, and commercialization of food products.
 Students will complete 10 graduate-level courses within a five-year timeline.Students in the MS in Food Safety Regulation program will take 10 courses, seven of which are required.
 The university curriculum offers hands-on, real life food safety regulatory experience through case-studies and other assignments.The MS in Food Safety Regulation program offers all courses conveniently online.
 Most of their highly interactive coursework consists of courses taught by professionals in the field of food safety, from the FDA and the food industry.
 Applicant have up to five years to complete the degree, which typically takes working students between two and three years to complete.

 The GRE is not required, but the admissions committee reserves the right to request a GRE score to evaluate an application.If admitted, all relevant coursework completed by the student will be counted toward the new degree.All ten courses of the MS in Food Safety Regulation degree program can be taken online.Students who earned their post-secondary degree outside of the United States must take the TOEFL and have a course-by-course evaluation of their transcripts by service such as the World Education Service Note that this degree is not offered onsite and while students may occasionally find onsite electives, the core, required courses are all online.